Take The First Step Now

 Inpatient rehab is a treatment program to help individuals dealing with drug or alcohol addiction.

-During the drug and alcohol rehabilitation process, a person will deal with withdrawal symptoms as they quit using whatever substance they are on.
+During drug and alcohol rehab, a person will face withdrawal symptoms.
+These symptoms occur as they stop using their substance.

 Inpatient treatment provides the care, support, and medication necessary to make withdrawal more manageable.